Soulbind-Protocol/sdk/README.md

 ### TokenData

+This is the main object within the Soulbind ecosystem.
+When you create a token (see [create()](#create) or our [create page](https://app.soulbind.app/create)) the Soulbind contract generates this object based on the data received.
+When users claim this token, data about that claim will be added to the issuedTo array.
+This includes who claimed the token in the form of a wallet address and the token's on-chain ID (tokenId).

 ```js
 interface TokenData {
   boe: boolean; // Bind on equip.
 Makes the token an NFT (true) or SBT (false)